Driving the REST API

 }' \

-unit: true returns only top-level metrics; false walks every function and class space inside the snippet.
+scope: "file" returns only top-level metrics; "full" (the default) walks every function and class space inside the snippet.
 The server infers language from file_name, so the extension matters.

 Compute metrics for a file from disk